Skip to main content

 Step 2: Verify the keylog file

-After your program runs, the file should look like this (one line per secret, NSS keylog format):
+After the program runs, the file should look like this.
+One line per secret, in NSS keylog format:

 CLIENT_HANDSHAKE_TRAFFIC_SECRET <client_random> <secret>